Hike the Rock Castle Gorge Trail on the Blue Ridge Parkway

 According to legend, Brigadoon only appears for one day every 300 years.

-The other thing about this route is that, depending on recent weather conditions or new construction, parts of the trail have been known to disappear like Brigadoon at sunrise.
+Depending on recent weather conditions or new construction, parts of the trail have been known to disappear like Brigadoon at sunrise.

 So earlier this year, before I posted the hike for others to join me, I decided to take a look and see if the route was still there – and still the same.